Difficult driving, closed schools, cancelled flights: What to expect from Northeast snowstorm

 Power companies said they were preparing to respond to possible outages that could occur because of trees and branches falling onto electricity lines.

-“The hazardous conditions can also make travel challenging for our crews, so we’re staging extra staff and equipment across the state to ensure we’re ready to respond as quickly as possible wherever our crews are needed,” said Steve Sullivan, Eversource's president of Connecticut electric operations.
+“The hazardous conditions can also make travel challenging for our crews, so we’re staging extra staff and equipment across the state to ensure we’re ready to respond as quickly as possible,” said Steve Sullivan, Eversource's president of Connecticut electric operations.

+The storm was expected to bring a mixed bag of weather to New Jersey.
+Most of the north and center of the state was expecting 8 to 12 inches (20 to 30 centimeters) of snow, more in some spots.

+Rain was expected elsewhere in the state, with around an inch of snow possible toward the end of the storm if temperatures turned cold enough.
+The rain was forecast to start late Monday then turn to snow in northern areas early Tuesday.
+Officials said travel would be treacherous in north Jersey.

 At a news conference, New York City officials said that despite the snow predictions, they had no plans to relocate people from several large, heated tent shelter complexes built for thousands of homeless migrants.